RIOSMPW/3DChipTech/README.md

 ![image](https://github.com/RIOSMPW/3DPackageTech/assets/100336131/d9a52849-76bd-42fb-a337-674b63a3257b)

 (Source: Georgia Institute of Technology)

+While traditional packaging divides the silicon wafer into individual chips first and then attaches the chips to the PCB and establishes the electrical connections, wafer-level packaging creates the electrical connections and molds at the wafer level, and then divides the chips using a laser.
+The main difference between wafer-level chip-scale packaging (WLCSP) and flip chips in terms of chip configuration is that WLCSPs do not have a substrate between the die and the PCB.
+Instead, redistribution layers (RDLs) are used as a replacement for the substrate, resulting in a smaller package size and improved thermal conduction.

 ### 1.1 Flip-Chip

 Flip chip, also known as controlled collapse chip connection or its abbreviation, C4,[1] is a method for interconnecting dies such as semiconductor devices, IC chips, integrated passive devices and microelectromechanical systems (MEMS), to external circuitry with solder bumps that have been deposited onto the chip pads.

 The solder bumps are deposited on the chip pads on the top side of the wafer during the final wafer processing step.
 In order to mount the chip to external circuitry (e.g., a circuit board or another chip or wafer), it is flipped over so that its top side faces down, and aligned so that its pads align with matching pads on the external circuit, and then the solder is reflowed to complete the interconnect.
 This is in contrast to wire bonding, in which the chip is mounted upright and fine wires are welded onto the chip pads and lead frame contacts to interconnect the chip pads to external circuitry.(Source:Wiki)

+ Flip-chip packaging is the most common and lowest-cost technology currently in use, mainly for central processing units, smartphones, and radio-frequency system-in-package solutions.

 Process steps: